jlento/NumLab2015/2_Session/BatchQueues.slide.md

 ## Two ways to write a job script

-1. everything in a single batch job script
+1. everything as a single *batch* job script
 2. shell script prepares input files, writes a minimal batch job script, and then submits it